nhsconnect/Digital-Child-Health/Generation/Profile.AssessmentAPGAREvent/DCH-MessageHeader-AssessmentAPGAREvent-1.md

-This Bundle resource is constrained to represent a message header for an Assessment APGAR Event.
+This MessageHeader resource is constrained to represent a message header for an Assessment APGAR Event.